-I am starting to see why lots of different cookies are made this time of year, and these are certainly ones I am keeping on my regular list.
-Sadly my parents have gone so won’t get to try them this time, but I thought it only fair to show them with the Christmas tree my son and mum painted together (and the star stickers that fell off as they weren’t quite sticky enough for the paint) since they are definitely cookies to be enjoyed with others – this batch are going to a baby shower today instead where I hope all will enjoy them as much as I have in my taste-testing.
-Though I imagine they will all go which that means I will probably need to make them again soon, they are so tasty.
+I admit, I am starting to see why lots of different cookies are made this time of year.
+These Danish Christmas cookies are certainly ones I am keeping on my regular list.
+Sadly my parents have gone so won’t get to try them this time.
+However, I thought it only fair to show them with the Christmas tree my son and mum painted together (and the star stickers that fell off as they weren’t quite sticky enough for the paint).
+These are, after all, definitely cookies for sharing.
+This batch is going to a baby shower today where I hope all will enjoy them.
+Though I imagine they will all go.
+Which means I will need to make them again soon they are so tasty.
 Try them and see what I mean!

 - 3tbsp/40g butter